Open educational resources in Canada: OCAD University

 The Inclusive Design Research Centre (IDRC), a research and development centre at OCAD University (formerly the Ontario College of Art and Design), consists of an international community of open practice advocates.
 The learning technologies and products that have been developed at by IDRC are distributed under the GNU General Public Licence.
 This means that the code is open source and requires users to share products under the same liberal licensing.

 A key project, FLOE (Flexible Learning for Open Education), is currently one of the IDRC's biggest initiatives.
 It has received substantial funding from the Hewlett Foundation and the European Commission.
 FLOE takes advantage of the fact that the centre has a set of curricula that is openly licensed and can be repurposed and re-used to make content accessible.
 This makes FLOE heavily dependent on OER, which presents an optimal learning environment to meet the needs of all learners, including those with disabilities.
 FLOE advances the strengths and values of open education and encourages pedagogical and technical innovation.
 It also promotes OER for content portability, ease of updating, internationalization and localization, content re-use and repurposing, and more efficient and effective content discovery.
 FLOE's work is international and broad.
 For example, to support adoption in Africa and other areas where mobile devices are more prevalent than Internet access, FLOE creates tools and services for delivery as OER via audio, text messages, and the small screens found on popular cellphones.
 These same tools and services are intended to support accessibility through inclusive design.

 Massive open online courses

 Massive open online courses (MOOCs) are Canadian in origin.
 The name dates to an experimental course led by George Siemens at the University of Manitoba and Stephen Downes at the National Research Council in 2008 (Tamburri, 2014).
 They taught a regular online university credit course, "Connectivism and Connective Knowledge", with 25 students; and more than 2,200 additional learners joined the course online.
 As Siemens reports, this course, delivered in 2008, was the first MOOC to combine open content with open teaching.
-This concept was developed from the idea of an open wiki pioneered by David A. Wiley at Utah State University and a 2007 open-boundary graduate course facilitated by Dr. Alec Couros at the University of Regina, in which 20 registered students were joined by approximately 200 non-credit international students.
+This concept was developed from the idea of an open wiki pioneered by David A. Wiley at Utah State University and a 2007 open-boundary graduate course facilitated by Alec Couros at the University of Regina, in which 20 registered students were joined by approximately 200 non-credit international students.